14 Best agile project management tools for project managers

 • Limited reporting feature as compared to other agile project management tools.

-• Integration with other tools requires technical knowledge which makes it a little bit complex.
+• Integration with other tools requires technical knowledge, making it a little bit complex.

 • Steep learning curve.